rueyday/paper-crawler/README.md

 ## Contributions

-This repository is primarily for personal reference.
+This repository is primarily for personal reference, but a lot of the starter materials were taken from the [YouTube Pytorch Tutorial](https://github.com/patrickloeber/pytorchTutorial).